mead-ml/mead-baseline/docs/main.md

 1. Map the problem to one of the existing tasks using a `<task, dataset>` tuple, eg., NER on CoNLL 2003 dataset is a `<tagger, conll-iobes>`.
-2. Use the existing implementations in `Baseline` or extend the base model class to create a new architecture.
+2. Use the existing implementations in Baseline or extend the base model class to create a new architecture.
-3. Define a configuration file in `mead` and run an experiment.
+3. Define a configuration file in MEAD and run an experiment.
 4. Use `xpctl` to compare the result with the previous experiments, commit the results to the leaderboard database and the model files to a persistent storage if desired.

-Additionally, the base models provided by the library can be [exported from saved checkpoints](export.md) directly into [TensorFlow Serving](https://www.tensorflow.org/serving/) or [ONNX]() for deployment in a production environment.
+Additionally, the base models provided by the library can be [exported from saved checkpoints](export.md) directly into [TensorFlow Serving](https://www.tensorflow.org/serving/) or [ONNX](https://onnx.ai) for deployment in a production environment.

 ## Components